CelliesProjects/eStreamplayer32-vs1053-pio/README.md

 ### Local file playback limitations

 eStreamPlayer is written for playback over http(s).
 What this means is that you will need a (lamp or llmp) webserver to play back your local files.<br>This is because the esp32 does not speak NFS or SMB which are common ways to share files over a network.
 Instead eStreamPlayer uses a php script on the server to navigate the music folders.
-Copy this script to the server to use your music library.<br>**This is totally insecure and should only be used on a LAN!**
+Copy this script to the server to use your music library.<br>**This is totally insecure and should only be used on your own LAN!**

 But if you don't have a local music server you can still use eStreamPlayer to tune in to web radio stations and add your own radio stations to presets and favorites.